Lucknow

 but that you spare the hands of the Kodau Singh".

-His wish was granted, but the embarrassed pakhawaji
+His wish was granted, but the embarrassed pakhawaji disappeared

 Bindadin Maharaj (d.1918) and his younger brother